 Every baby may get hungry on their own unique schedule.
 That said, most infants in the first months of life will eat every 2-4 hours, depending if they are nursing or drinking formula.
 Once they eat solids, they’ll gradually drink less.

 Eat, sleep, pee, poop, repeat.
-Those are the highlights in a day of the life of a brand new baby.
+Those are the highlights of a day of the life of a brand-new baby.

 And if you’re a new parent, it’s the eating part that may be the source of many of your questions and worries.
 How many ounces should your baby take?
 Do you wake a sleeping baby to eat?
 Why do they seem hungry all the time?
 When can your child start solids?

 Questions abound — despite Grandma’s insistence, the answers have changed since you were a tot.
 It’s now recommended that newborns, even formula-fed ones, eat on demand (consider it good preparation for the teenage years) and that babies wait to start solid foods until they’re 4 to 6 months old.

 On day one of life, your baby’s stomach is the size of a marble and can only hold 1 to 1.4 teaspoons of liquid at a time.
 As your baby gets older, their stomach stretches and grows.

 It’s hard (or impossible, really) to know how much milk your baby is taking in while breastfeeding.
 But if you’re bottle feeding due to any number of valid reasons, it’s a bit easier to measure.